Natalie Korneitsik

-Natalie Korneitsik is an Estonian journalist, model and beauty pageant titleholder who won the title of Miss Universe Estonia 2012 and represented Estonia at Miss Universe.
+Natalie Korneitsik (born on 30 December 1992) is an Estonian journalist, model and beauty pageant titleholder who won the title of Miss Universe Estonia 2012 and represented Estonia at Miss Universe.
 She now resides in Mexico and has been the first Estonian ever on the Mexican television.

 Early life

 Born in the Estonian capital city Tallinn, Korneitsik participated in the European Parliament Congress in Strasbourg as "the future voice of generation" at the age of 15 after her political essays attracted public attention.
 Was scouted by the Elite Model Management at the age of 16.
 Natalie went on to work as a model worldwide.
 After high school, she moved to Milan to continue her studies in Istituto Europeo di Design.
 Korneitsik speaks the Estonian, English, Russian, Italian and Spanish languages.
 She plays the piano and supports A.C.
 Milan.
 Natalie is of Estonian, Belarusian and American descent.
 Natalie Korneitsik appeared in the remake of Coolio's historical single Gangsta's Paradise.
+Natalie has been romantically linked to Mexican businessman and environmental philanthropist Gerardo Nasser.